-Having a hard time finding a doorbell sensor for your home automation system?
+Having a hard time finding a doorbell sensor for your smart home automation system?

-No worries, you can easily make your own by following this guide.
+No worries, you can easily make your own sensor doorbell by following this guide.
 Read on to find out what components you’ll need and how to tie it all together.

 If you’re in a rush, use the links to jump to the section you’re interested in:

 In case it isn’t obvious, let’s spend a few seconds discussing how a doorbell sensor might come in handy.
-I can think of a few reasons that I really like mine:
+I can think of a few reasons why I really like mine:

 - It’s a reliable way to tell when you get a package dropped off.
 It’s better than a motion sensor since it doesn’t have false alarms from birds and sun like a PIR motion sensor.

 - It’s good for knowing when people visit your house while you’re away.

 - I always get notifications on my phone, even when I’m outside in the back yard or somewhere else where I may not hear the doorbell.

 What do I need to make a doorbell sensor?